 For Media Producers: Tjada D’Oyen McKenna, Chief Executive Officer of Mercy Corps

-Tjada can provide expertise and commentary on the biggest international issues making headlines - from inequitable distribution of COVID-19 vaccines to climate change as the biggest threat multiplier to conflict and poverty to refugee crises and conflicts spanning Mercy Corps’ 40+ countries of operation in Latin America, Africa, Asia and the Middle East.
+Tjada can provide expertise and commentary on the biggest international issues making headlines - such as the the impact of the war in Ukraine on the global food crisis, climate change as the biggest threat multiplier to conflict and poverty to refugee crises and conflicts spanning Mercy Corps’ 40+ countries of operation in Latin America, Africa, Asia and the Middle East.
 Tjada is also a recognized authority on food security and hunger.
 She is currently the only African American woman at the helm of an international aid organization.
 She can speak about issues of colonialism and white saviorism in the humanitarian aid and development sector, and of gender, racial and ethnic diversity in C-Suite leadership.
-She can join interviews virtually or in-studio in Atlanta, Georgia.
-To book Tjada as an interview guest, please contact Lynn Hector at email@example.com.
+She can join interviews virtually or in-studio in Washington, DC.
+To book Tjada as an interview guest, please contact Lynn Hector at firstname.lastname@example.org.

 Tjada in the news